kraviraju/TestNGAllureReport/README.md

-# Page Object model Test automation framework using Selenium with Java, TestNG and Maven-
+# POM [Page Object Model] Test Automation Framework using Selenium with Java, TestNG, Allure Reports and Maven

 This is a sample project to demonstrate what is page object model framework and how it can used in selenium to automate any application.
 TestNG,Maven is used as test framework.